Itz-fork/MangaMTL-Userstyle/README.md

   - Changed chapter link color to white (visited urls will be shown in blue)

 - Library changes
-  - Search bar takes full width now
+  - Centered search bar
   - Results are placed below search section
+  - Ratings are now colored

 - Bookmark changes
   - Replaced white background in coloumns with a dark blue(#164863) color